EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Algorithms_answers.md

   <summary> Answer to the execise (Click to expand) </summary>

 ```
-# Check our communities, what are the number of fraudlent providers per community
+# Check our communities, what is the number of fraudulent providers per community
 gds.run_cypher('create range index if not exists for (n:Claim) on (n.community_id)')
 community_dist = gds.run_cypher('''
     match (n:Claim)-[:SUBMITTED_BY]->(p)